A fast-paced gag-orientated studio-based BBC One sitcom starring Lee Mack as a lazy slacker and Tim Vine as his uptight best mate

 In the first series Lee stayed in the flat with an American health fanatic called Kate.
 Their easy-going, comfortable friendship steadily moved onto potentially romantic ground - a situation complicated by the fact that Lee's best mate Tim was Kate's previous boyfriend.

 Kate moved back to America before Series 2 started.
 Unable to buy the flat himself due to his enduring inability to earn a steady income, Lee was forced to rent the spare room from the flat's new owner - Tim's ambitious younger sister Lucy.
 Series 3 continued with this premise.

 Series 4 saw Lee still desperate to win the affections of his flatmate, Lucy.
-But it still wasn't plain sailing... and it's not just Lee's complete lack of drive that gets in the way!
-Trouble seems to find Lee at every turn.
-Not only are friends Tim and Daisy on hand to cause problems, but also Lee had to cope with stolen drugs, missing OAPs, long-lost daughters and a coma.
+But it still wasn't plain sailing... and it wasn't just Lee's complete lack of drive getting in the way!
+Not only are friends Tim and Daisy on hand to cause problems, but Lee also had to cope with stolen drugs, missing OAPs, long-lost daughters and a coma.